Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Michael L. Battles - Clean Harbors, Inc.

-When I give you the $6 million to $8 million, that's really kind of cost we know, like lost days at Deer Park which is the primary thing, and a bunch of other small – relocating assets from Canada down to the Gulf, that's another thing.
+When I give you the $6 million to $8 million, that's really kind of cost we know, like lost days at Deer Park, which is the primary thing, and a bunch of other small – relocating assets from Canada down to the Gulf, that's another thing.
 Those are costs we know.
 But again, it's really hard to put a number on that.

 And so, we continue and didn't try to.
-I want to give you a number just so we had one, but it's really hard to kind of put out a kind of a fine point on that.
-And as Alan said, some of the costs that are in here whether it be in the industrial business or in the Tech business because of some of the mix issues, it's hard to put a finger on that.
+(34:42) I wanted to give you a number, just so we had one, but it's really hard to put a kind of a fine point on that.
+And as Alan said, some of the costs that are in here, whether it be in the industrial business or in the Tech business, because of some of the mix issues, it's hard to put a finger on that.

 Michael E. Hoffman - Stifel, Nicolaus & Co., Inc.